SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments.md

 * OTLP HTTP: `<CHART_NAME>-sumologic-otelagent.<NAMESPACE>:4318`

-Alternatively, if requried, you can use other supported formats as well:
+Alternatively, if required, you can use other supported formats as well:

 * Jaeger GRPC: `<CHART_NAME>-sumologic-otelagent.<NAMESPACE>:14250`
 * Jaeger Thrift HTTP: `<CHART_NAME>-sumologic-otelagent.<NAMESPACE>:14268`